TudorZgimbau/portfolio/src/pages/projects/upstash-ratelimit.md

 # The value I provided

+Prototyping and launching the SDK quickly came in response to the increasing usage and development of AI-based applications, helping the Python developers adopt Redis in synergy with their existing and future stack.

-I quickly managed to start prototyping, understanding the existing codebase, and contributing to the common implementations, the code architecture, and the library's roadmap.
+My path to delivering the MVP included understanding the existing codebase and contributing to the common implementations, the code architecture, and the library's roadmap.